-The board should be well balanced in knowledge, experience and skills in order to fulfill its roles and responsibilities, and it should be constituted in a manner to achieve both diversity, including gender and international experience, and appropriate size.
+The board should be well balanced in knowledge, experience and skills in order to fulfill its roles and responsibilities, and it should be constituted in a manner to achieve both diversity, including gender, international experience, work experience and age, and appropriate size.
 In addition, persons with appropriate experience and skills as well as necessary knowledge on finance, accounting, and the law should be appointed as kansayaku.
 In particular, at least one person who has sufficient expertise on finance and accounting should be appointed as kansayaku.

-The board should endeavor to improve its function by analyzing and evaluating the effectiveness of the board as a whole.
+The board should endeavor to improve its function by analyzing and evaluating the

 The number of Directors shall not exceed 15, and 2 or more of them shall be Independent Outside Directors.
 The Board of Directors of the Company shall consist of directors who have an excellent character, insight, and a high moral standard in addition to knowledge, experience, and skills.
-Although currently there is one female Director among them, the Company is continuously seeking to ensure more diversity of the Board of Directors.
+The Long-Term Vision of the Company has set the expansion of global business as one of its goals, and from the point of view of international work experience, the current board members include three persons who have experience in working abroad including as a head of local operations and an Outside Director who has experience in heading a global business.
+As for composition by age, the board members represent a broad range of ages including Directors in their fifties.
+In addition, there are three female Director, so the Company believes that gender diversity is ensured.